 We can’t think of anything better than curling up with a good book in a living room that doubles as a library.
 The hotel’s lobby and lounge channels a cozy library den that is filled with early Americana charm.
 Wood plank floors and Quaker-inspired chairs bring a refined restraint to the space, which is updated by a sleek and sophisticated black and charcoal grey color palette.
 We think brass accents add a bit of alluring shine to the urbane setting.

 While framed scenes of pastoral meadows immediately spring to mind, guests’ broadened expectations for distinct local culture and memorable experiences have redefined the role art plays in hotels.
 For the Wythe Hotel, that means turning hip lodging into a gallery-worthy salon that channels the unique character of its own Williamsburg neighborhood.
 Kimia Ferdowski Kline, a Brooklyn-based artist herself, curates the Wythe Hotel’s permanent art collection which features original artwork by local emerging and mid-career artists.
 Paintings, photography, drawings, and woodblock prints fill the walls throughout the hotel’s 70 guest rooms, allowing visitors an intimate way to interact with authentic art.
+To bring a similar touch of artistic flair to your home, explore our curated selection of wall decor options.

 We love the Wythe’s thoughtful approach to art, and we think approaching your home with this perspective will add vital character and personality to your abode.
 If you’re not sure where to begin, we’ve culled our collection for works with an abstract edge (like those found in one of the Wythe Hotel’s bedrooms) to add a healthy pop of color to your walls.